mhpaler/ets/apps/site/pages/docs/guides/js-client-quickstart.md

 # JavaScript client quickstart

-This guide walks through adding a [Relayer](./key-concepts.md#relayer) to ETS (required), creating a [CTAG](./key-concepts.md#tag-ctag), creating & modifying a [Tagging Record](./key-concepts.md#tagging-record) with set of custom [Hardhat Tasks](https://hardhat.org/) that use [Ethers.js](https://docs.ethers.io/v5/) to interact with the protocol.
+This guide walks through adding a [Relayer](../key-concepts.md#relayer) to ETS (required), creating a [CTAG](../key-concepts.md#tag-ctag), creating & modifying a [Tagging Record](../key-concepts.md#tagging-record) with set of custom [Hardhat Tasks](https://hardhat.org/) that use [Ethers.js](https://docs.ethers.io/v5/) to interact with the protocol.

-If you are interested in contract-to-contract interaction, please see the [Contract-to-contract quickstart](./docs/contract-to-contract-quickstart.md).

 ## Setup

-Our Hardhat Tasks can execute directly on the our testnet or on [ETS deployed to local hardhat network](./docs/local-dev-quickstart.md).
+Our Hardhat Tasks can execute directly on the our testnet or on [ETS deployed to local hardhat network](local-dev-quickstart.md).
 This guide covers running on our testnet.
 When running locally, all commands are the same except the `--network` flag is set to `localhost`.

 For either method, you'll first need to clone the ETS repository and install ETS.